LatinScribe/CSC309-Scriptorium/README.md

 Use our provided postman collection (see sciptorium.post_collection) to test the available API endpoints!
 That's all.

-## Live deployment:
+## Live deployment (Demo):
 Visit: https://scriptorium.henrytchen.com/

-(Note that the site is currently http, so you might recieve a warning popup that you will have to "procceed" with.
+#### Note that the demo-site is currently using http, so you might recieve a warning popup that you will have to "procceed" with!
 -----

 ## Deploying this project locally: